Steeped in history since ancient times

 The castle is the only Lutyens-designed home, still in the hands of the family that commissioned it.
 Window frames, doorways and stairs were built with Milverton limestone, each stone lovingly shaped from an individual template supplied by the architect.
 The original castle walls are all angled to permit enfilade fire from musket holes.
 Lutyens’ architectural gem took nearly five years to complete.

+Alongside is a row of old Coastguard cottages where casks of irish whiskey mature today alongside the open-air Real Tennis court, one of only two still in existence.
 Lutyens became a firm friend of the Barings and continued to return to Lambay throughout his life, adding to his architectural designs and renovations over the course of three decades.
 The castle rooms still hold some incredible Lutyens designed furniture.